-If you suffer from the effects of varicose veins, you may benefit from vein treatment.
+You may benefit from vein treatment if you suffer from the effects of varicose veins.
 Although some people believe that varicose veins are only a cosmetic issue, this isn’t true.
 Varicose veins can cause a range of painful and uncomfortable symptoms, including leg swelling, cramping, and fatigue.
 They can also leave you vulnerable to dangerous health issues like blood clots and venous ulcers.

 Unfortunately, varicose veins do not just go away on their own.
-However, you may not need painful surgery to get rid of unsightly, bothersome veins.
+However, you may not need painful surgery to remove unsightly, bothersome veins.
 Instead of dealing with daily discomfort, you may be interested to learn about a range of available minimally invasive varicose vein treatments.

 At USA Vein Clinics, we offer the following outpatient procedures: